How to Register Your Vehicle and Get Texas Plates

 Renew Your Registration Online and Receive a $1.00 Discount!

-Your vehicle registration may be renewed online 90 days before the expiration date or up to 9 months after the expiration date, if you have not received a citation for expired registration.
+Your vehicle registration may be renewed online 90 days prior to the expiration date or up to 12 months after the expiration date if you have not received a citation for an expired registration.
 Your expiration month will not change.

 There is a two business day payment processing hold before your sticker is printed.
 Please allow up to three weeks for processing and mailing.

-You can track the status of your registration sticker by visiting Dude, Where's My Sticker?.
+You can track the status of your registration sticker by visiting Where's My Sticker?

-Registration renewal notices are mailed to all registered vehicle owners.
-To register by mail, send the following to your county tax office:
+Registration renewal notices are mailed to registered vehicle owners unless they opt to go paperless.
+To renew by mail, send the following to your county tax office:

 To register your vehicle in person, take your registration renewal notice and proof of current liability insurance to your county tax office or an approved substation.

-If you did not receive your renewal notice, you can renew your registration using your:
+If you do not have a renewal notice, you can renew your registration using one of the following:

 - License Plate Number